 I like to set goals in different areas of my life as to aim to have some balance across the different domains of my life.

-Work-life balance goals need to fall into categories.
-As to focus only on one area of life will throw you off balance.
+Work-life balance goals need to fall into categories because when focus only on one area of life will throw you off balance.
 Albert Einstein’s quote ‘Life is like a bicycle to keep your balance you must keep moving’ refers to a wheel’.

 A balanced wheel of life will have five to eight areas of focus.
 Some example areas of the wheel of life are;